rahmatsyifana12/B-Com_Quest_Rahmat-Syifana-Jaelani/README.md

 npm install
 ```

-After that, you need to install PostgrSQL.
-You can visit the following website to download the PostgrSQL installer based on your OS:
+After that, you need to install PostgreSQL.
+You can visit the following website to download the PostgreSQL installer based on your OS:
 https://www.postgresql.org/download/

 After the PostgreSQL installation complete, create a database with the name "cendrawasih" without quotes in your PostgreSQL database (I recommend to use pg Admin).